Twisha-coder/SmartzAgri/README.md

 - **Sustainable Farming Practices:** With smart irrigation and soil health analysis, CropReco promotes sustainable farming practices, helping farmers make environmentally conscious decisions and reduce resource wastage.

-CropReco is not just a tool; it's a comprehensive solution that aims to make agriculture smarter, more efficient, and environmentally sustainable.
+SmartzAgri is not just a tool; it's a comprehensive solution that aims to make agriculture smarter, more efficient, and environmentally sustainable.
 By integrating cutting-edge technologies with agricultural expertise, CropReco empowers farmers to thrive in an ever-changing agricultural landscape.

 ## Demo Video